durzo/moodle-local_session_dynamodb/README.md

 ## Install Instructions

-To install it using git, type this command in the root of your Moodle install:
+To install using git, type this command in the root of your Moodle install:
 ```
 git clone https://github.com/durzo/moodle-local_session_dynamodb.git local/session_dynamodb
 ```

+This plugin also depends on *local_aws* - get the code from `https://github.com/catalyst/moodle-local_aws` and clone or copy it into `<moodledir>/local/aws`

 ## Configuration